treeverse/lakeFS/docs/deploy/aws.md

 ### On EC2

-1. Edit and same the following configuration file as `config.yaml`:
+1. Edit and save the following configuration file as `config.yaml`:

    ```yaml
    ---